RaptorRush135/Fundamentos-LIS/README.md

 -Primary
-Students of higher semesters of university
+Students of higher semesters of university.

 -Secondary
-Students of the firsts semesters ofrece university
+Students of the firsts semesters of university

 -Potential
-All kind of people Who want to learn about softskills.
+All kind of people who wants to learn about softskills.